wimbarelds/TimeCircles/README.md

 ### getTime()

-Retrieves the number seconds left (or since) the zero point.
+Retrieves the number of seconds left (or since) the zero point.
 Values until zero are positive, values after zero are negative.

     $(".example").TimeCircles().getTime();

 ### addListener `(callback, type = "visible")`

 The most powerful interactions with TimeCircles can be achieved using listeners.
 Using listeners, you can make a ticking sound play every second, or you can make a sound whenever a minute passes.
-You could even use it to trigger some alarm or whole other javascript when the timer hits zero.
+You could even use it to trigger some alarm or whole other JavaScript when the timer hits zero.

-The type parameter allows you to listen to either only the events from the visible TimeCircles, or all TimeCircles.
+The `type` parameter allows you to listen to either only the events from the visible TimeCircles, or all TimeCircles.
 Correct values are "visible" or "all".
 The default value is "visible", but through using "all" you can listen to the circles you're hiding (if you're hiding any of course).

 To add a listener, use the `addEventListener(callback, type)` function.
 Callback is a function you pass to the event listener.
 The callback will then be triggered for each event.
 Three parameters are passed to your callback function, namely: